swagger-akka-http/swagger-akka-http/README.md

 ### Release Version

 The jars are hosted on [sonatype](https://oss.sonatype.org) and mirrored to Maven Central.
-Spray-swagger is cross-compiled with scala 2.10.4 and 2.11.2.
+As of version 0.5.1, spray-swagger is built against scala 2.11.6 and is no longer cross compiled.
 Snapshot releases are also hosted on sonatype.

 ```
-libraryDependencies += "com.gettyimages" %% "spray-swagger" % "0.5.0"
+libraryDependencies += "com.gettyimages" %% "spray-swagger" % "0.5.1"
 ```

 ## Examples